maayansharon10/Corpify/README.md

 The tokenizers we use cannot process certain characters (with ASCII > 127 or ASCII < 32) that are sometimes introduced into automatically generated data.
 We have avoided this issue by rephrasing the examples we created using GPT; however, to prevent breaking with newer data, the code drops examples with illegal ASCII chars.

+## Evaluation process

+To examine our raw human annoation or re run our human annotation evaluation process and examine the results, see Evaluation_Data_And_Annotation directory, specifically human_eval.ipynb file